 Is online/mobile sports betting legal in Massachusetts?

-When Massachusetts sports betting becomes legal, online and mobile sports betting will be offered.
+When Massachusetts sports betting launches, online and mobile sports betting will be offered.

 Which casinos in Massachusetts offer retail sports betting?

-None at this time, but we expect MGM Springfield, Encore Boston Harbor, and Plainridge Park Casino to offer sports betting in person and online when the state does legalize sports betting.
+None at this time, but we expect MGM Springfield, Encore Boston Harbor, and Plainridge Park Casino to offer sports betting in person and online as soon as they are able to do so.
 The state’s two horse tracks will also be authorized to offer retail sports betting.